JonathanThomaz/backend-node-ts/README.md

 ```
 ## Set .env variables

-Copy the content of .end sample on archive .env and set as variables.
+Copy the content of '.end sample' on archive '.env' and set as variables.

 ## Create database